 Futures and certain options are exchange-traded.
 All other types of derivatives are generally over the counter (OTC) meaning they are in effect private contracts between the Fund on behalf of a relevant Sub-Fund and a counterparty.
-The Depositary verifies the ownership of the OTC derivatives of the Sub-Funds and maintains an updated record of these derivatives characteristics, the underlying assets and investment strategies to which exposure will be gained are described in the Sub-Fund Descriptions.
+The Depositary verifies the ownership of the OTC derivatives of the Sub-Funds and maintains an updated record of these derivatives.